Nimaabediforud/Heart-Disease-Prediction/README.md

 ## References / Acknowledgments

-- **Dataset**: The dataset used in this project is from [Heart Failure Prediction Dataset]([text](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction)).
+- **Dataset**: The dataset used in this project is from [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).
 It contains patient health metrics and indicators relevant to heart disease prediction.
-- **Libraries and Tools**: This project leverages Python libraries such as `pandas`, `numpy`, `scikit-learn`, `tensorflow`, `matplotlib`, and `seaborn` for data preprocessing, model training, evaluation, and visualization.
+- **Libraries and Tools**: This project leverages Python libraries such as `pandas`, `numpy`, `scipy`, `scikit-learn`, `tensorflow`, `joblib`, `matplotlib`, and `seaborn` for data preprocessing, model training, evaluation, and visualization.
 - **Inspiration & Learning**: The project workflow and techniques were guided by standard practices in machine learning and deep learning, including feature scaling, encoding, stacking classifiers, neural network design, and evaluation strategies.